ferdinandfrank/vue-forms/readme.md

 - **value**: The predefined value of the input.
     - type: String|Number
     - default: ''

+- **labelText**: The text to show above the input as a label.
+If not specified, the component will try to find a label based on the input's name and specified 'langKey' prop.
+    - type: String
+    - default: null

 - **langKey**: The language key of the label.
                Will be inserted in a full key.